swopblock/CORE/GLOSSARY.md

 "Money" is a medium of value that is committable and transferable concurrently with the transfer of an Asset.

-An "Offer" is a making of committments of either Money or Assets in either a Bid or an Ask (respectively), the Bid being a offering of Money bidding for Assets, the Ask being an offering of Assets asking for Money.
+An "Offer" is a bidding or asking as a committment of Money or Assets (respectively), the bidding being a offering of Money in exchange for Assets, the asking being an offering of Assets in exchange for Money.

 An "Invoice" is a matching of committments made in Offers and is a pair of matched Bid and Ask Offers such that the amount of Money being bid is exactly equal to the amount of Money being asked and is a confirmation that an Order has been made executable.